Do you want to start a WordPress blog in under 10 minutes?

 What is the Cost?

-There’s an annual fee that’s paid to the registrar for registering the domain name.
-You can register a domain name in one-year increments, for a maximum of 10 years.
-It costs anywhere between $9-$15 per year depending on the domain name extension such as .com, .net, .org, etc.
+An annual fee is paid to the registrar for registering the domain name.
+You can register a domain name in one-year increments for a maximum of 10 years.
+It costs anywhere between $9-$15 per year depending on the domain name extension, such as .com, .net, .org, etc.

 How do I pick a domain name?